Cafe-style coffee at home

 What container should you store ground coffee in?

 You know the ones you keep cereal or pasta inside of?
-You can use any type of container or tin that has a seal protecting the coffee from oxygen seeping inside.
-Keeping coffee and the airtight container out of direct sunlight is another sure fire way to secure those coffee flavours.
+You can use any container or tin with a seal that prevents oxygen from seeping in.

 Espresso

 Espresso machines do this by forcing hot water through finely ground coffee at enormous pressure.
+Read my article on the best ground coffee in the UK, if you want only the best.

 This process sounds complicated, but as long as you have very fine coffee grounds and an Aeropress, you can make an equivalent shot of coffee that will work extremely well in any coffee drink.
 Here's how to do it:

-• 28g of finely ground coffee
+• 28g of finely ground coffee (Get organic coffee for that here).

 • 100ml of filtered water